HasangerGames/survivreloaded-server/README.md

 <img src="logo/banner.png" alt="Surviv Reloaded">
 <hr>
-An open-source server for the online game surviv.io.
-Work in progress.
+Surviv Reloaded is an open-source server for the online game surviv.io.
+Work in progress.<br><br>

 ## Join the Discord!

 https://discord.gg/K97hwBtwdm

+## FAQ

+### Is this a surviv.io clone?
+No. It's an open-source server hosting the original client.
+In other words, it's the original surviv.io, just hosted by a different, open-source server.

-## Why this project?
+### Why this project?
 I have played surviv.io since 2020, the year it was acquired by Kongregate.
 This is when it began to die.
 Unlike the original developers, Kongregate put little thought into the game itself, instead filling it with useless microtransactions.
 Their efforts to combat hackers with the prestige system were largely unsuccessful.
 As a result, fewer and fewer people played the game every day.